Co-evolution of Nuclear Star Clusters and Massive Black Holes: Extreme Mass-Ratio Inspirals: The method

+{ $\phi_\star(r)$ is larger at inner regions of the cluster (see the bottom left panel of Figure 3 of~\citet{Paper2}).
+Thus, it is possible that near the pericenter, $\phi_\star(r)$ is large enough that the instantaneous Keplerian orbital energy $E_K<0$ (thus $a_K<0$ and $e_K>1$), i.e., the orbit is instantaneously unbound to the MBH.
+In other words, near the pericenter the particle encounters the MBH on a hyperbolic orbit.
+In this case, the resulting gravitational wave emission differs slightly from that of a bound orbit.}

-The GW orbital decay can be added to the drift terms for orbital energy and angular momentum in Equation~\ref{eq:deltaej}.
-To model EMRI events self-consistently, we calculate the GW radiation for bound or unbound orbits separately.
-The details are in the following two sections.
+{To model EMRI events self-consistently, we calculate the GW radiation for bound or unbound orbits separately.
+Let $D^{\rm GW}_E$ and $D^{\rm GW}_J$ be the drifts of energy and angular momentum due to GW radiation, respectively.
+These GW orbital decays can be added to the drift terms for orbital energy and angular momentum in Equation~\ref{eq:deltaej}.
+The details of $D^{\rm GW}_E$ and $D^{\rm GW}_J$ are shown in Appendix~\ref{apx:GWnumerical}. }